 - Place sliced peaches in large bowl.
-Stir in lemon juice, sugar, flour, remaining 3 tablespoons tapioca, cinnamon, and nutmeg.
-Pour into pie crust.
+Stir in lemon juice, sugar, flour, the remaining 3 tablespoons tapioca, cinnamon, and nutmeg.
+Add peach mixture to the bottom pie crust.
 Dot with the butter.

 - Roll out top crust and cut into strips.
-Top peaches with lattice crust.
-Brush lattice lightly with milk.
-Sprinkle lattice with course sugar.
-Bake at 375° for about 40 minutes, or until golden brown.
+Top peaches with lattice crust, weaving the pastry strips as needed.
+Brush lattice lightly with milk and then sprinkle with additional sugar.

 Nutrition Information:Yield: 8 Serving Size: 1